jmcnamara/rust_xlsxwriter/examples/Readme.md

   workbook which opens with a recommendation that the file should be opened in read only mode.

-* `doc_workbook_save.rs` - Demonstrates creating a simple workbook, with
-  one unused worksheet.

 * `doc_workbook_save_to_buffer.rs` - Demonstrates creating a simple
   workbook to a Vec<u8> buffer.